Währing: Neighbourhoods

 The district was formed in 1892 from six previously independent outer suburbs, of which Salmannsdorf and Neustift am Walde were annexed to the neighbouring 19th District in 1938.
 From east to west the remaining suburbs were Währing (the original, eponymous outer suburb), Weinhaus, Gersthof and Pötzleinsdorf.

 An alternative subdivision of the district is given by the census areas used for official statistics.
 For Währing these are Währinger Cottage, Gentzgasse, Kreuzgasse, Gersthof and Pötzleinsdorf (with Gersthof and Pötzleinsdorf on this list having different boundaries from their respective historical suburbs).

 Land use

 Währing comprises 53.6% built-up areas (compared to 33.2% Vienna-wide), of which 92.83% are residential.
 Green space occupies 30.2% of the district: woodland 14.4%, parkland 7.9%, meadows 3.0%, allotments 2.9%, sports fields 1.3% and agriculture (vineyards) 0.6%.
-Third come transport areas, which make up 16.2% of the total land area.
+Transport areas rank third, accounting for 16.2% of the total land area.